A Typical PCB Design Project

 It All Starts with the Engineer

 Our client is usually an electrical engineer.
-If we are to fulfill our printed circuit designers motto, "Create Final Products That Really Duplicate the Client’s Intentions," we have to know what his intentions are.
+If we are to fulfill our printed circuit designers motto, "Create a Perfect Duplicate of the Engineer’s Intentions," we have to know what his intentions are.

 He or she has an idea of what function a printed circuit board will perform.
 He draws up a schematic diagram, with all of the circuits specified.
 At this point, with the schematic and bill of materials to work from, we quote our price for the job.
 When we get a purchase order we can start to work.